Learn how to configure a connection to Azure AD via SAML.

 In order to integrate you’ll need the Azure AD IdP Metadata URL.

-Normally, this information will come from your Enterprise customer’s IT Management team when they set up your application’s SAML 2.0 configuration in their Azure admin dashboard.
+Normally, this information will come from the organization's IT Management team when they set up your application’s SAML 2.0 configuration in their Azure admin dashboard.
 Here’s how to obtain them:

 Log in to the Azure Active Directory Admin dashboard.
 Select “Enterprise Applications” from the list of Azure services.